-- at the written request of at least one-third of the Members of the Board; or - on the call of the Secretary-General of the United Nations and the Director-General of FAO with the concurrence of one third of the Members of the Board: or - on the call of the WFP Executive Director.
+- at the written request of at least one-third of the Members of the Board; or - on the call of the Secretary-General of the United Nations and the Director-General of FAO with the concurrence of one third of the Members of the Board; or - on the call of the WFP Executive Director.

 The Board plans its work on a biennial basis.
 The Biennial Programme of Work of the Board, prepared by the Secretariat and the Executive Board Bureau, is reviewed and approved annually at the Second Regular Session.
-The Biennial Programme of Work is normally based on three types of input:
+The Biennial Programme of Work is a living document and is prepared normally based on three types of input: